lanl-aea/waves/docs/tutorial_04_simulation.rst

-In this tutorial, there are no files with ``.in`` extension; this is required when it comes to substituting parameters into files which is discussed in the next tutorial, :ref:`tutorial_parameter_substitution_waves`.
+In this tutorial, there are no files with ``.in`` extension; this is required when it comes to substituting parameters into files which is discussed in the next tutorial, :ref:`tutorial_parameter_substitution`.
 For this tutorial, we only require that the file names be extracted from the ``abaqus_source_list``.
 This tutorial would behave identically if the ``solve_source_list`` was defined as

 .. code-block:: Python